 Dogs are digitigrade animals, which is a fancy way of saying they walk on their toes (humans are plantigrade animals, in case you were wondering).
 Because dogs walk on their toes, the length of their nails can drastically alter the way they stand and support their body weight.

-Excessively long nails can worsen the pain associated with arthritis – in fact, it may be a contributing factor to the disease.
+Excessively long nails can worsen the pain associated with arthritis — in fact, it may be a contributing factor to the disease.
 Accordingly, it is imperative that you keep your dog’s nails trimmed properly and cut those nails regularly.
-This will allow his paws and toes to support his body weight comfortably.
+This will allow his paws and toes to support his body weight comfortably (it will also reduce the chances that your dog will snag his nails on objects, leading to painful toe-twisting incidents).

 Unfortunately, some dogs despise having their nails trimmed.
 They run when they see the clippers or struggle during the procedure.
 Too bad — you must figure out a way to get the job done, and you must figure out a way to do so without unnecessarily stressing your pup!
 If need be, have a veterinarian or skilled groomer clip his nails.